Education &

 Summer in the Parks is a series of short, informal concerts featuring small groups of Walla Walla Symphony musicians performing at parks and other outdoor spaces around Walla Walla.
 Summer in the Parks was launched in 2021 as a way to gather community members together to enjoy music after a year of being isolated from one another.

-Traveling Instrument Petting Zoo
+Traveling Instrument Petting Zoo (TIPZ)

 Modeled after the Walla Walla Symphony’s annual Free Instrument Petting Zoo, the Traveling Instrument Petting Zoo (TIPZ) program takes the hands-on experience of trying orchestra instruments out of Cordiner Hall and into the community.
 Families and children attending community festivals, farmer’s markets, community centers, and other public gathering places will have the opportunity to try string instruments, as well as a variety of handheld percussion instruments.
 The goal of this program is to ignite a passion for music in the youth of our community and to build positive relationships.